 The Handicap Challenge has now finished for 2020 we want to thank everybody who took part and also a special thanks to ISB Browning, Gamebore, Laporte and James Purdey & Sons who were all most generous in their sponsorship.

-The top scoring entrants from the duration of the competition are invited to join us as our guests for the grand final which will be held in early September.
+The top scoring entrants from the duration of the competition were invited to join us as our guests for the grand final which was held on 7th September:

 *Top Gun is able to select a Browning Shotgun of their choice from the standard production range.